6 Differences between HPLC and GC (Gas Chromatography)

 Gas chromatography, otherwise known as Gas-liquid chromatography, is for separating, identifying, and quantifying the components in organic compound mixtures.
 This technique works by selectively partitioning the organic compounds’ components between mobile and stationary phases inside a column.
+Do you know the differences between HPLC and GC?
 Gas chromatography is suitable for separating compounds with high volatility, low molecular weights, and thermal stability.

 3 types of gases employed in GC are carrier gas, fuel gas and zero air.
 There are different components involved in GC chromatography, namely, mobile phase, sample injector, column, column oven, detector and data system.
 The main types of GC are Gas-Liquid Chromatography or GLC and Gas-Solid Chromatography or GSC.
 Either liquid or solid can be used as the stationary phase in these methods, where gas is the mobile phase.